Alternative Medicine For Arthritis

 #CommissionsEarned from Amazon on qualifying purchases

-1. Anti-Inflammatory Gel
+1. Anti-Inflammatory Creams

-2. Capsaicin Cream
+2. Capsaicin

 Capsaicin is a popular alternative medicine for arthritis.
 Capsaicin is the substance that gives peppers their “heat”.
-By rubbing on capsaicin cream you irritate nerve endings which diverts your brains attention away from pain, reducing pain levels*.

 3. TENS Machine

-A TENS machine (transcutaneous electric nerve stimulation machine) works by placing electrode pads around a joint which deliver small electric pulses to the area.
-TENS tends to provide short term pain relief and can help to reduce stiffness.
+It works by placing electrode pads around the painful joint which deliver small massaging electric pulses to the area.
+TENS provides excellent short term pain relief and can help to reduce stiffness.

 4. Copper Bracelets

-Wearing copper bracelets is another popular alternative treatment for arthritis.
+Some copper bracelets also have magnets in them for added benefit.
 One study in Australia compared the use of aspirin and aspirin coupled with copper magnets in the treatment of arthritis.
 The results showed the group using the copper bracelets responded better than using aspirin in isolation*.
-Some copper bracelets also have magnets in them for added benefit.
-LEARN MORE >

 The Best of The Rest